BNN-UPC/datanetAPI/README.md

     * 'utilization': Average utilization of the outgoing port corresponding to the traffic associate with the QoS queue (in the range [0, 1])
     * 'losses': Average packets lost in the outgoing QoS queue (in the range [0, 1]).
     * 'avgPacketSize': Average packet size from all outgoing packets going through the QoS queue (bits).
-    * 'avgPortOccupancy': Average port occupancy (service and waiting queue) of the QoS queue (packets).
+    * 'avgPortOccupancy': Dictionary with the occupancy (service and waiting queue) of the QoS queue.
+        * 'num_pkts': avgPortOccupancy in packets.
+It is onlt defined if the queue size of the node is defined  in packets (‘queueSizes’)
+        * 'num_bits': avgPortOccupancy in bits.
+It is onlt defined if the queue size of the node is defined  in bits (‘bufferSizes‘)
-    * 'maxQueueOccupancy': Maximum occupancy seen on the QoS queue.
+    * 'maxQueueOccupancy': Dictionary with the maximum occupancy seen on the QoS queue.
+        * 'num_pkts': maxQueueOccupancy in packets.
+It is onlt defined if the queue size of the node is defined  in packets (‘queueSizes’)
+        * 'num_bits': maxQueueOccupancy in bits.
+It is onlt defined if the queue size of the node is defined  in bits (‘bufferSizes‘)

 Thus, assuming p_stats is the port stats object of a sample, we may access the information as follows:
 * p_stats[src][dst]: dictionary with the performance measurements of the port [src][dst].
 If the dst node is not adjacent to src node.
 A KeyError exception will be produced.